SharmathePeak/ConwayGoL/README.md

 - A dead cell with exactly 3 live neighbors becomes alive.
 - Any other cell dies or stays dead.

-Grid is currently fixed-size (not infinite/toroidal) — edge cells have fewer neighbors, which affects behavior near boundaries.
+Grid is fixed-size (not infinite/toroidal) — cells near the edge have fewer neighbors, and patterns that move (like gliders) disappear once they reach the boundary.

 ## Seeding

-Initial cell positions are set programmatically for now.
-A custom lexer/parser for a seed-definition format (to specify starting patterns without recompiling) is planned.
+Initial cell positions are currently set in code (`init()`).
+Supports classic patterns for testing: pentadecathlon (p15), pulsar (p3), figure eight (p8), and the Gosper glider gun.
+A custom lexer/parser for a text-based seed format is planned, so patterns can be defined without recompiling.

-## Version Control

-This project uses [jj (Jujutsu)](https://github.com/martinvonz/jj) on a colocated git backend — standard `git`/GitHub tooling works normally alongside it.

-## Status

-- [x] Core simulation logic (double-buffered generation updates)
-- [x] Basic pipe output from C++
-- [ ] Python/pygame rendering of piped frames
-- [ ] Custom lexer/parser for seed patterns
-- [ ] Configurable grid size (currently fixed small grid for testing)

 ## Running